kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

    @ REPL[138]:1
 ```

-It is easiest to just create a new `String`:
+It is easiest to just create a new `String` that has the modification you want:

 ```julia
 julia> title_author = title * " - Douglas Adams"